freenas/freenas-docs/userguide/system.rst

 If the license expires or additional hardware, features, or contract type are required, contact an iXsystems support engineer.
-Once the new license string is acquired, click the :guilabel:`Update License` button, paste in the new license, and click :guilabel:`OK`.
+After a new license string has been provided, click the :guilabel:`Update License` button, paste in the new license, and click :guilabel:`OK`.
 The new details will be displayed.